codepilotsf/ezpz-ui/src/routes/spinner/+page.md

 ### Custom Color

-Set an arbitrary color to use for the spinner (only `color` will used).
+Set an arbitrary color to use for the spinner.

 ```svelte
 <Spinner color="#999" />